-gsl_rng gsl_rng_alloc (const gsl_rng_type T) [Function] This function returns a pointer to a newly-created instance of a random number generator of type T .
-For example, the following code creates a Tausworthe generator, n instance of the gsl_rng r = gsl_rng_alloc (gsl_rng_taus);
+gsl_rng gsl_rng_alloc (const gsl_rng_type T) [Function]

+This function returns a pointer to a newly-created instance of a random number generator of type T. For example, the following code creates an instance of the Tausworthe generator,

 If there is insufficient memory to create the generator then the function returns a null pointer and the error handler is invoked with an error code of GSL_ENOMEM.